The Three Stooges (video game): Gameplay

 John Cutter designed the game as a kind of board game.

 The Three Stooges must rescue an old woman's orphanage by earning money in minigames based on various Three Stooges films.
 These include cracker-eating contests (based on the Stooges short Dutiful But Dumb) and boxing matches (based on the short Punch Drunks).
 Players select minigames by timing a button press as a hand randomly points to various symbols representing in-game events, including non-interactive events that can raise or lower the Stooges' cash total.
 Each event takes up one in-game day; players have 30 in-game days to earn as much money as possible.

 The hand gradually speeds up from one day to the next, but can be slowed down by landing on a space that allows Moe to pummel Larry and Curly.
 The player must avoid mousetrap spaces, which injure the fingers on the hand; landing on four such spaces immediately ends the game, regardless of the number of days completed.

 Several different game endings are possible, depending on the amount of money the player has earned.
 These range from the banker foreclosing on the orphanage due to the Stooges' inability to collect enough money to pay the rent, to the orphanage being saved and renovated and the Stooges marrying the owner's three daughters.

-The game included a fair amount of humor – the game itself loads initially as Defender of the Crown (another Cinemaware title) with a splash screen and music, at which point the Stooges walk in, the music screeches to a halt, and Larry exclaims "Hey, this looks like a kid's game!" followed by Moe slapping the others.
-The NES port, made by Activision, used a slightly edited version of the Ghostbusters title screen instead, in order to promote Ghostbusters II, and included an extra soundbite of Curly saying "Hey, fellas!
-We're in the wrong game!".
-The 2002 port by Crawfish Interactive kept the Defender of the Crown opening, only this time having Moe yell "You idiots!
-We're in the wrong game!", then having the Stooges walk along a country road with billboards advertising Crawfish, as well as the now-defunct Cinemaware and the then-upcoming game Wings.

 Ports and related releases

 The game was later ported to the NES, developed by Beam Software and published by Activision.
 Cinemaware directly released a port for the Apple IIGS in 1990.
 Versions for the Game Boy Advance (developed by Crawfish Interactive) and PlayStation (developed by Flying Tiger) were published by Metro3D, Inc. and released in 2002.
 The game was also updated for release on Microsoft Windows and Apple Macintosh as one of Cinemaware's "Digitally Remastered" editions.
-A port was completed for the Game Boy Color, however it was cancelled in 2000 and only footage of the beta has been released.